solvingproblemsinkotlin/solvingproblemsinkotlin.github.io/_posts/2020-08-06-kth-largest-element-in-an-array.md

 categories:
   - Medium
 tags:
-  - Divide and Conquer
+  - divide-and-Conquer
   - heap
 ---
-Find the kth largest element in an unsorted array.
+Find the **k**th largest element in an unsorted array.
 Note that it is the kth largest element in the sorted order, not the kth distinct element.

 ## Example 1: